nzhang09/bios611/README.md

 docker run --rm -ti --platform linux/amd64 -e PASSWORD=yourpassword -p 8787:8787 -v "/your/working/directory":/home/rstudio/ rocker/verse
 ```

-Open web browser http://localhost:8787/, please log in with username "rstudio" and password "yourpassword".
-Then you should be able to see a list of project files in the right bottom panel "Files" tab.
+Then please open web browser http://localhost:8787/ and log in with username "rstudio" and password "yourpassword".
+Then you can see a list of project files in the right bottom panel "Files" tab.

 ### Makefile:
 The Makefile creates all the datasets and figures, and builds the report from R Markdown.
 It simplifies the workflow by defining targets and dependencies.